zzxwill/oss/intl.en-US/Utilities/ossftp/Quick installation for OSS FTP.md

     -   Modify the Log Level

         Set the ftpserver’s log level.
 The FTP  server’s log is output to the `data/ossftp/` directory.
 You can view it only by pressing the Log button on the console page.
 The default log level is INFO  and little information is printed in the log.
 If you need more detailed log information, you can change the level to DEBUG.
-If you want the log to output less information, you can set the level to WARNING or ERROR.
+If you want to reduce log output, you can set the log level to WARNING or ERROR.

     -   Set Bucket Endpoints

         By default,  the ftpserver searches for the bucket’s location information, so it can send subsequent requests to the corresponding \(such as`oss-cn-hangzhou.aliyuncs.com` or `oss-cn-beijing.aliyuncs.com`\).
 The ftpserver first tries to access the OSS instance over the intranet.
 If you set bucket endpoints,  for example, `test-bucket-a.oss-cn-hangzhou.aliyuncs.com`,  when you access test-bucket-a, you go to the`oss-cn-hangzhou.aliyuncs.com` domain name.

     -   Set Display Language